-Once a successful response has been received for a connection request, the initiator may place ORBs into the task set that use the queue number(s) specified in the target response data.
-The queue number(s) remain valid until either a LOGOUT (either explicit on the part of the initiator or implicit as the result of a failure to reconnect after a bus reset), a shutdown of either or both queues or the connection is aborted.
+Once a successful control response has been received (by either the initiator or target, as appropriate) for a connection request, the initiator may place ORBs into the task set that use the queue number(s) specified by the target response data.
+The queue number(s) remain valid until either a LOGOUT (either explicit on the part of the initiator or implicit as the result of a failure to reconnect after a bus reset), a shutdown of either or both queues.